What are the most common causes of bladder cancer?

 Upon his appointment as a consultant at the outstanding Frimley Health NHS Foundation Trust in October 2017, Mr Ali was responsible for managing the bladder cancer services in the trust.
 In the past 5 years, Mr Ali has impressively introduced multiple new cutting-edge technologies in the management of bladder cancer.
 He introduced the use of radiofrequency-induced hyperthermia treatment for high-risk non-muscle invasive bladder cancer, and the use of laser in removing bladder cancer lesions with minimal blood loss.
 In addition, he regularly trains more junior urologists in using modern technologies in the diagnosis and treatment of bladder cancer.

 After the COVID pandemic, Mr Ali started a new mobile service to help other Trusts in the UK deal with their long wait in treating urological cancers.
 He regularly undertakes and trains doctors in prostate diagnostic procedures.
-He uses the fusion method to accurately diagnose prostate cancer using the precision point technique.
+He follows the pathway of using MRI scan, followed by biopsies, using the fusion method to accurately diagnose prostate cancer using the precision point technique.
 This ensures accurate diagnosis of the type and grade of prostate cancer with minimal side effects, such as infection and pain.

 With regard to education, Mr Ali is the consultant lead for simulation education at Frimley Health NHS Foundation Trust.
 He has been involved in multiple successful programmes at the trust which involve simulation training.
 He also is a chief investigator in an NIHR study looking for a biomarker for the treatment of overactive bladder syndrome.